 The field of urban development and environmental protection covers numerous and significant tasks performed by units of local self-government.
 Urban planning, utility services, transformation of local economy to carbon neutral and environment friendly production and new services are among the competences of units of local self-government.
 Apart from protection and enhancement of the environment, the increasingly frequent weather conditions are having increasing effects, therefore emergency management and natural and other disasters risk reduction are becoming increasingly a priority among the tasks of local communities, as well as the need for them to focus on increasing local resilience to natural and man-made disasters in line with the national legal framework, particularly the laws (the Law on Disaster Risk reduction and Emergencies Management, the Law on Disaster Recovery) and other regulations.
-Certain units of local self-government of the Republic of Serbia, in responding to this huge challenge is continually dedicated not only to finding palliative solutions but is also working in an accelerated manner on developing a system of structured mechanisms for prevention, adjustment and increasing local resilience to climate change.
+Certain units of local self-government have for many consecutive years been affected by different natural disasters and accidents and the Government of the Republic of Serbia, in responding to this huge challenge is continually dedicated not only to finding palliative solutions but is also working in an accelerated manner on developing a system of structured mechanisms for prevention, adjustment and increasing local resilience to climate change.